Magicninja7/dino_keyboard/journal.md

 ![pic](https://hc-cdn.hel1.your-objectstorage.com/s/v3/a2cb3577b6e4d975f5a6bd7d05bdb38c39240afd_image.png)

 # Day 6 (25.05.25) ~5 hours
-Now im setting up QMK, and am reading the docs, and watching videos and reading over templates.
+Made an attempt at using qmk configurator, and python. both ended in a loss.
+Now im setting up QMK, and am reading the docs, and watching videos and reading over templates, while making a draft of my own.

 # Day 7 (30.06.25) ~10 hours
 F me im still doing qmk.
 Today i coded like 5 version, all of which failed.
 In times of desperation, i turned to reddit, and after 200 views, im yet to get a response.